TomasS666/real-time-web-1920/README.md

 So basically, the oplog records everything that happens in the database.
 And when you have 3 nodes running, the two secondary nodes are catching up with the oplog of the PRIMARY node.

-More about the replica sets and how election can come into play over here:
+More about the replica sets and how election can come into play over here: [Wiki - MongoDB / Mongoose / Atlas](https://docs.mongodb.com/manual/core/replica-set-oplog/)

 ## API
 At this moment, I have a little API of my own.
 I wanted to either make more endpoints in the future to request and query more specific data, but I didn't get there unfortunately.
 Right now I serve JSON from an endpoint ```/shows/``` which returns